deltasquad451/xna-volumetric-renderer/README.txt

 Installation Steps:
-* Run Setup.exe and follow the steps to install the necessary .NET framework and XNA 3.1 redistributable.
+* Run Setup.exe and follow the steps to install the necessary .NET framework 3.5 and XNA 3.0 redistributable.
+An internet connection is required for setup to download and install these dependencies.

 Running the Application:
-* Run VolumetricRenderer.exe after installing the redistributable packages mentioned above
+* Run VolumetricRenderer.exe after running setup.
+You can also find a link to run this application in the Start Menu.

 Controls:
 Keys  1-5:Toggle various Isovalue presets